schapi-create/apidoc-rpc-uat/md_files/README.md

 # Authentication

-If client certificate authentication is enabled, a client need to have a vaild client certificate for authentication.
+If client certificate authentication is enabled, a client needs to have a vaild client certificate for authentication.

 Local user authentication or EWS (Centralized) user authentication is required based on the web service settting.